 Insurance is no longer a luxury for electrician contractors.
 This is because most clients will not allow a contractor to start work on their site without a valid proof of insurance.

-With an insurance policy, the cost of the damages or settlement fees as well as the attorney fees will be taken care of but this cannot exceed the policy maximum.
-So with a $250,000 policy and a $500,000 settlement, you will have to source for the additional a $250,000.
+With an Electrical Contractor’s Insurance policy, the cost of the damages or settlement fees as well as the attorney fees will be taken care of for covered claims.
+However the amount paid out from the insurance company cannot exceed the policy maximum.
+So with a $1,000,000 policy and a $1,250,000 settlement, you will have to source for the additional a $250,000.
 This is why electrician contractors handling big projects are advised to pay premium for the highest possible cover.
 It is always a fraction of what you stand to lose if a lawsuit goes against you!